nb98/alarm_clock/README.md

 # alarm_clock
-Alarm clock that music in the speakers
+Alarm clock that plays music in the speakers in python